-In my last post on Matters of the Heart Part I, we laid the foundation for the Hebraic and Biblical understanding of the heart or the lev/levav.
+In the last post on Matters of the Heart Part I, I laid the foundation for the Hebraic and Biblical understanding of the heart or the lev/levav.
 As I was researching this Hebrew word, I discovered that the Rabbis have long understood the dual nature of the human heart.
 (No surprise there.)
 I mentioned in Part I that this duality is most akin to us being double-minded, since the lev is also our mind.

 But the Rabbis take this a step further and make a Midrash on the fact that the Hebrew word for heart comes in two forms: lev and levav.
 Even looking at these transliterations, you can see that the latter form has a “doubled” vet.
 The Rabbis point out that we each have TWO hearts or two conflicting impulses (good and evil) at the core of our being.
 The lesson isn’t that we are to neglect the evil inclination and strengthen the good inclination, as we might assume.
 Rather, a truly righteous person will yoke both inclinations to the mitzvot or commandments of God in order to direct us toward godliness.

-The analogy that best describes this lesson of the sages is seen in our domesticated beasts or animals.
+The analogy that best describes this lesson of the sages is witnessed in our domesticated beasts or animals.
 My son and I just finished reading Black Beauty by Anna Sewell.
 Many of you will be familiar with this classic, but for those of you that are not, it is a tale about the life of a horse named Black Beauty.
-Beauty grows up around people and learns to work early in life.
-He is a gentle and loving horse, but faces many challenges as he is bought and sold numerous times — sometimes to good men and other times to cruel ones.
+Beauty grows up around people and learns to work hard early in life.
+He is a gentle and loving horse, but faces many challenges as he is bought and sold numerous times, sometimes to good men and other times to cruel ones.
 Beauty is the epitome of a tamed beast.
 He is well trained and desires to please his masters.
 As a matter of fact, the owners that take good care of him and show him love, mercy, and compassion only makes Beauty a better work horse and companion.
 Beauty grows to love and trust them and their families.
-His diligent service in these homes is driven by love rather than compulsion.
+His diligent service in these homes is driven by love rather than fear (of punishment).

 Along his journey, Beauty meets many other horses and hears their life stories.
 Those that had a wild or cruel upbringing have “issues” with man.
 They fear giving new owners their trust and often step out of line in disobedience or ignorance.
-Beauty is grateful for his loving upbringing and sound instruction when he hears stories like these; for he knows that had he not known love, compassion, and gentle training when he was young, he might have the same struggles as his new friends.
+Beauty is grateful for his loving upbringing and sound instruction when he hears stories like these, for he knows that had he not known love, compassion, and gentle training when he was young, he might have the same struggles as his new friends.

-But that isn’t what impressed me the most about Black Beauty.
+But that isn’t what impressed me the most about rereading Black Beauty.
 Mrs. Sewell went into great detail about the proper and improper handling, training, and treatment of horses.
 It was as if Adonai was speaking to me through this children’s story about our “older” nature, our nephesh, the beast.
 Our nephesh must be broken in and tamed just like the wild stallion.
-We must bring it into the submission of our renewed spirit that is ruled by Word of Elohim.
+We must bring it into the submission of our renewed spirit that is ruled by Messiah, the Living Word of Elohim.

-All those wild passions, strengths, and desires must be broken and reforged for a NEW purpose —-to serve HaShem and our fellowman.
+All those wild passions, strengths, and desires must be broken and reforged for a NEW purpose – to serve HaShem and our fellowman.
 In other words, that part of your heart (levav) that likes to have its way instead of doing what you “know” to do is really an unruly and untamed BEAST.
 It is just as strong and powerful as the majestic Black Beauty.
 It must learn to serve the master (your spirit) and the Master of masters, Adonai.
 If this nature is brought into obedience, great things will happen.
-Think of how much more a man with a work horse can do in the field than one without!
+Think of how much more a man with a work horse can do in the field than one without one!

 The Beast Within